-Leverage: How to Use It in Investing, Business and the Economy
+Leverage in Investing, Business, and the Economy

 Leverage is using a tool, or lever, to effect a great gain with relatively little effort.
 In the U.S. economy, leverage is using debt to increase profit.
 It can turbocharge reward, but it's also highly risky.
 For that reason, leverage increases volatility.

 The lever in financial leverage is debt.
 You use other people's money to allow you to control a larger investment than you could on your own.
 Of course, you must pay them interest for the use of their money.

 You can buy stocks, government bonds, and other approved securities on margin.
 You borrow up to 50 percent of the security's price from your brokerage firm, a 2:1 leverage ratio.
 Before you can do that, you've got to set up a margin account with at least $2,000 in it.